SurniaUlula/wpsso-organization/readme.txt

 Select an Organizer or Performer for the Schema Event markup.

-**WPSSO ORG is *super fast* and coded for performance:**
+**WPSSO ORG is *incredibly fast* and coded for performance:**

-WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.

-WPSSO and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).
+WPSSO Core and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).

 <h3>WPSSO Core Plugin Prerequisite</h3>